Last Updated on

-- Ecuador and Galapagos Islands.
-This National Geographic adventure map is your secret tool to exploring the best and hidden secrets of Ecuador and the Galapagos Islands.
+- Ecuador and the Galapagos Islands.
+This National Geographic adventure map is your secret tool for exploring the best and hidden secrets of Ecuador and the Galapagos Islands.

 - Galápagos: The Islands That Changed the World.
 This book by Paul D. Stewart explores the unique flora and fauna, geology, human history, and all aspects that make Galapagos islands one of the most unique destinations in the world.

 - Galapagos: World’s End.
 Williams Beebe wrote this book to help you discover the many species and remarkable wildlife that forms the core of the Galapagos Islands’ identity.